 Public advocacy is indispensable to raise awareness of the pollution issues and risks for human health linked to exposure.
 However, for the campaigns to drive behavior change, and support actions of multiple actors, they need to present available solutions, with identification of the benefits for health, economics and climate and so on, focusing on win-win options, and bring about lifestyles change, suggesting alternatives to citizens.
-These campaigns are important elements to incentivize or support decision-makers and to place emphasis on the responsibility of producers to provide greener and more sustainable products and services.
+These campaigns are important elements to incentivize or support decision-makers, to create political will, incentivize government and private sector towards greater pollution prevention, control and mitigation, and to place emphasis on the responsibility of producers to provide greener and more sustainable products and services.
+The #BeatPollution campaign will focus on: